Akukoskela/Investment-News-Aggregator-and-Analysis-Tool-project/README.md

    The code fetches investment news with a keyword ("oil industry" for example) from NewsAPI's interface.
 Then I use TextBlob library to make sentiment analysis from each news article and send the data to database.
 My database locates in SupaBase wich is alternative for Google Firebase.
 * ## [Frontend](https://github.com/Akukoskela/Investment-News-Aggregator-and-Analysis-Tool-project/tree/master/src/app) (Angular)
   I use Angular to make the data look prettier for the user.
 Right now the project contains only 2 components wich are Home and Dashboard.
 Components use the supabaseService that can be found inside [services](https://github.com/Akukoskela/Investment-News-Aggregator-and-Analysis-Tool-project/tree/master/src/app/services) folder.
-The service fetches the wanted data from Supabase.
+Service fetches the wanted data from Supabase.
+* ## Future
+  In the future I try to make the UI more prettier and maybe connect some companies fundamentals to the project.
+Feel free to give suggestions!
+Here is link to my [LinkedIn](https://www.linkedin.com/in/aku-koskela-93179a234)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.